toramameseven/markdown-docx/README.md

 1. ctrl + shift + p
 2. select **create a docx template**

-you get a sample template.
+You get a sample template.
+In this template, you see the placeholder described at next section.

 ### place holder